 If your application passes the initial administrative screening, it will be evaluated by DOE technical program experts to ensure that it:

-- Meets the stated Funding Opportunity Announcement (FOA) requirements
+- Meets the stated Funding Opportunity Announcement (FOA) requirements, including topic specific requirements.

 - Identifies a topic and subtopic identified in the FOA